deftjs/DeftJS/README.md

 });
 ```

 Recall that a view controller is expected to delegate work to injected business services.
-This can be accomplished by applying the `Deft.mixin.Injectable` mixin.
+This can be accomplished by leveraging `Deft.ioc.Injector` and including the `Deft.mixin.Injectable` mixin.

 ```javascript